-ENTRY NO. 36 – ACCOUNTS RECEIVABLE ARE SOLD 10536
+ENTRY NO. 36 – SALE OF ACCOUNTS RECEIVABLE 10536

-(Revised 10/2015)
+(Revised 12/2021)

-This entry is made when departments receive cash payments for the sale of accounts receivable (AR).
+Purpose: This entry is made when agencies/departments receive cash payments for the sale of Accounts Receivable (AR).
+Agencies/departments are authorized to sell their AR to private persons or entities.

-Information:

-Departments are authorized to sell their AR to private persons or entities.
 Sales of this nature will result in the receipt of payment in amounts less than the invoiced AR amount.
 This entry will remove the AR at its full invoiced amount and adjust the income/expenditure accounts to reflect the appropriate net amounts received.

-Source Document: General Cash Receipt

-Register:

-General Cash Receipts Register Journal Entry for AR-Abatement Sold:

-Debit:

-1110 General Cash a/

-9000 Appropriation Expenditures b/

-9893 Prior Year Appropriation Adjustments c/

-Credit:

-1311 Accounts Receivable —Abatements d/
+References: Government Code sections 16584

+SAM sections 8293.1 and 7620

+Record Accounts Receivable-Abatement Sold